MarvellousBee/mp3-player/README.md

 * `playback['artist']`:`str`/`None`
 Song's author
 * `playback['image']`:`str`/`None`
-path to current cover art, if it exists.
+Path to current cover art, if it exists.
 * `playback['in_favorites']`:`bool`
-Is this song marekd as "Favorite"?
+Is this song marked as "favorite"?
 * `playback['dark_mode']`:`int`
 Is dark mode enabled?